 We decided to do the research in two separate periods to see the initial and post customer and employee experience.
 Customers answered 9 questions ranging from staff efficiency, friendliness and reservation satisfaction to the purpose of visit, did the stay live up to expectations and willingness to recommend hotel to others.
 Employees answered an internal workplace assessment with 37 questions in two main areas; physical and psychological.
 The focus of the internal survey was to focus improvement to the factors that caused most pain for the employees.
 All employees received the workplace assessment survey twice.
 First was in the beginning of the test and the final was near the end of the test.
 The first was to analyse areas of improvement while the second was to analyse the impact of the change.

-After working to improve conditions, the customer survey system started again to capture the results of the initiatives.
+After working towards improving the workplace conditions, the customer survey system started again to capture the results of the initiatives.
 The results were in, and what an improvement!

 The first research question of how customers perceive staff (friendliness, efficiency and courtesy) vastly improved with more than the double amount of ‘great’ ratings than before.
 Simultaneously, ‘below satisfaction’ and ‘satisfactory’ were halved – this was reached within a 3-month-period.
 As a result customers now see Cabinn’s staff as much more service-minded.
 In other words: Staff are there for the customers.

 When we examine how the changes affected recommendation ratings, return stay and meeting expectations, we also see an increase.
 The increase in customer ratings for these was less.
 However the ratings were to begin with already quite high.
 Nevertheless, Cabinn increased the number of customers who promote the Cabinn hotel to friends and family by 6 %.
 Imagine what this number means for referrals in a one-year period.
 Customers who responded that they would return to Cabinn in the future also increased by roughly 8 percent.

 How much would an increase in returning customers by 8 % mean for your revenue?